-After walking this path of chronic illness since I was a teen and becoming a nutritional therapy practitioner myself, I’ve made a lot of mistakes, and taken a lot of wrong turns.
+After walking this path of chronic illness since I was a teen and becoming a nutritional therapy practitioner myself, I’ve made a lot of mistakes and taken a lot of wrong turns.
 I’ve wasted time, money, and have found myself curled up in bed with a stomach ache hundreds of times.

 But throughout all of my failures and missteps in my own gut healing journey, I was inching closer and closer to figuring out how to make this journey easier!
-And today, I’m sharing that knowledge of how to make gut healing easier with you…
+And today, I’m sharing that knowledge of how to make gut health easier with you…

-10 Ways To Make Gut Healing Easier
+10 Ways To Make Gut Health Easier

-1.Know your why
+1.First, know your why

-The number one thing to start with in setting any goal is knowing why you’re doing it.
+The number one thing to start within setting any goal is knowing why you’re doing it.
 Just following your doctor’s orders because they’re in a white coat and look important isn’t enough to motivate you in the long run.

 - Being able to play your favorite sport again